PhotonicGluon/Excalibur/website/docs/reference/server-api/authentication.md

 ### Authentication Token

-The authentication token is a JWT that contains the following claims:
+The authentication token is a JSON Web Token (JWT) that contains the following claims:

 - `sub`: The subject of the token, which is the username.
 - `iat`: The issued at time of the token, which is the current time.